darkhelmet/verboselogging/posts/sinatra-bundles-easy-asset-bundling-for-sinatra.md

 = stylesheet\_bundle\_link\_tag(:all)

 </pre>
-All 6 of those files will be served up in 2 files, and they’ll be compressed and have headers set for caching.
+All 6 of those files will be served up in 2 files, and they'll be compressed and have headers set for caching.

 ## Configuration